bsubei/codecrafters-redis-cpp/README.md

 - [ ] GET commands don't support multiple args or wildcards.
 - [x] set up `*san` builds and run them regularly.
 - [ ] fix tsan `unexpected memory mapping` error.
+- [ ] use blacklists to get msan and tsan to shut up about CLI11 and GTest

 # Progress Log